 - All for Nothing: As Geordi and Data discover, the wormhole is essentially worthless, with the other side regularly shifting locations.
 Everyone's time is wasted, but Ral comes up the big loser in this, while Goss loses two of his men.

 - "Ass" in Ambassador: DaiMon Goss, of course, makes an ass of himself as soon as he shows up, simply by incessantly demanding a chair at the table.
+He's accusatory and argumentative towards Picard through the whole episode, and then he poisons Mendoza and conspires with Ral.

 - Bizarre Alien Biology: Ferengi blood contains "pyrocites" (literally: "fire cells"), which when distilled and touched by a human, provoke a severe allergic reaction.